-The three new proposals discussed here are being put forward largely by members of the LCFI and CALICE Collaborations, though not all the proposals involve all the members of these two groups.
-A further proposal is being written in which investigations of the design of data acquisition systems based on "off-the-shelf" components are described, but this does not involve LCFI personnel and so is not described here.
-These proposal will be presented to the Particle Physics Review Panel at its meeting in Armagh at the end of October.
+The three new proposals discussed here, designed to continue the most important and broadly applicable aspects of the LCFI research programme, are being put forward largely by members of the LCFI and CALICE Collaborations, though not all the proposals involve all the members of the two groups.
+(A further proposal is being written concurrently in which investigations of the design of data acquisition systems based on "off-the-shelf" components are described, but this does not involve LCFI personnel and so is not described here.)
+These proposals will be presented to the Particle Physics Review Panel at its meeting in Armagh at the end of October.